Consequences For Disorderly Persons Offense Convictions

-A “disorderly persons offense” in New Jersey is generally considered to be the equivalent of a misdemeanor in another state.
-While these cases are handled in municipal court and are not considered to be as serious as indictable crimes, they can still carry serious consequences if you are convicted and the conviction will appear on your criminal record.
-For this reason, you should take allegations of a disorderly persons offense as seriously as you would any other type of criminal charge and you should discuss your situation with an experienced attorney as soon as possible.
+A “disorderly persons offense” in New Jersey is generally considered to be the equivalent of a misdemeanor in other states.
+While these cases are handled in municipal court and are not considered to be as serious as indictable crimes, they can still carry serious consequences if you are convicted, and the conviction will appear on your criminal record.
+For this reason, you should take allegations of a disorderly persons offense as seriously as you would any other type of criminal charge, and you should discuss your situation with an experienced attorney as soon as possible.

-There are two types of disorderly persons offenses in NJ — disorderly persons offenses and petty disorderly persons offenses.
-While neither type of offense is considered a “criminal” matter, they may nonetheless be punishable with fines and time in jail.
-Of course, the more severe the disorderly persons offense is, the higher the probability of jail time.
+There are two types of disorderly persons offenses in New Jersey: a disorderly persons offense and a petty disorderly persons offense.
+While neither type of offense is considered a “criminal” matter, each may be punishable by fines and time in jail.
+Of course, the more severe the disorderly persons offense is, the greater the probability of jail time is.

-Disorderly persons offenses are considered more serious than petty offenses but they do not amount to the severity of a felony.
-These offenses may be punishable with up to six months in jail and/or fines of up to $1000.
+Disorderly persons offenses are considered more serious than petty offenses, but they do not amount to the severity of a felony.
+These offenses may be punishable by up to six months in jail and/or fines of up to $1,000.
 Some examples of acts deemed as disorderly persons offenses include:

 - Simple assault